Subscription terms and conditions for contracts signed on or after 15 May 2017

 means Dods Parliamentary Communications Limited, registered in England and Wales (no. 01262354), at 11th Floor, The Shard, 32 London Bridge Street, London, England, SE1 9SG (VAT no. GB 792 0679 00), and its subsidiaries and/or associated companies;

-means any information which has been designated as confidential by either Party in writing or that ought to be considered as confidential (however it is conveyed or on whatever media it is stored) including information the disclosure of which would, or would be likely to, prejudice the commercial interests of any person, trade secrets, Intellectual Property Rights and know-how of either Party and all personal data and sensitive personal data within the meaning of the Data Protection Act 1998.
+means any information which has been designated as confidential by either Party in writing or that ought to be considered as confidential (however it is conveyed or on whatever media it is stored) including information the disclosure of which would, or would be likely to, prejudice the commercial interests of any person, trade secrets, Intellectual Property Rights and know-how of either Party and all personal data and sensitive personal data within the meaning of the EU General Data Protection Regulation 2016/679 (GDPR) or of the UK Data Protection Act 2018 (and successors).
 Confidential Information shall not include information which (1) was public knowledge at the time of disclosure (otherwise than by breach of clause 8); (2) was in the possession of the receiving Party, without restriction as to its disclosure, before receiving it from the disclosing Party; (3) is received from a third party (who lawfully acquired it) without restriction as to its disclosure; or (4) is independently developed without access to the Confidential Information;

 means the sum indicated in the Order Form payable by the Client for the Services or the sum payable as varied in accordance with clause 6.2 of this Agreement;